18 Simple and Effective Strategies to Help You Motivate Employees

 3. Focus on Intrinsic (NOT Extrinsic) Rewards

 A study conducted by Princeton economist Angus Deaton and psychologist Daniel Kahneman backs this up.
 They demonstrated that money doesn’t contribute to our overall happiness above $75,000.
-Income beyond this threshold doesn’t really impact our day-to-day contentment, and therefore isn’t a great motivator.
+Income beyond this threshold doesn’t really impact our day-to-day contentment and therefore isn’t a great motivator.
+Here is where intrinsic motivation comes in to play.

 Author and Menlo Innovations CEO Richard Sheridan has seen this play out throughout his career.
 Sheridan is the architect of one of the most inspiring company cultures we’ve run across, which he chronicles in his book Joy Inc. Here’s what he has to say about money as a motivator: